uutils/coreutils/src/uu/printf/printf.md

 * `%q`:  escaped string - the string in a format that can be reused as input by most shells.
-      Non-printable characters are escaped with the POSIX proposed ‘$''’ syntax, and shell metacharacters are quoted appropriately.
+      Non-printable characters are escaped with the POSIX proposed ‘$''’ syntax, and shell meta-characters are quoted appropriately.
       This is an equivalent format to ls --quoting=shell-escape output.

 #### CHAR SUBSTITUTIONS